sfritz/fail_mail/README.md

 0 2 * * 1-5 ./fail_mail 'ruby example.rb' --from cron --to sfritz@example.com --subject 'Example Job Failed!'
 ```

 Now you only get bothered when the job has a non-zero exit status.
+Sends stdout and stderr in the body.

 FROM: cron@jobbox
 TO:   sfritz@example.com